Dueling Dinosaurs ‘Fossil Interactive’

-An interactive game that lets Dueling Dinosaurs get hands-on excavating a virtual fossil using the same tools as SECU Dinolab paleontologists.
+Dueling Dinosaurs audiences are hands-on excavating a virtual fossil using the same tools as SECU Dinolab paleontologists in this touchscreen game.

 Game Engine Optimization, Design, and Kiosk Deployment